zaiquiriw/startup-instructions/kde-neon/README.md

-    git status (check the status of the staging before starting) git add <filenames and stuff> (-A if you are crazy) git commit -m "Message about commit" (This commits a change to head, but not a remote repo) git push origin master (Now push the changes to the master branch of the repo)
+    git status (check the status of the staging before starting) git add <filenames and stuff> (-A if you are crazy) git commit -m "Message about commit" (This commits a change to head, but not a remote repo)
+    //git remote add origin https://github.com/zaiquiriw/startup-instructions.git
+    git push origin main (Now push the changes to the master branch of the repo)